shubham-chawla/movie-trailers/README.md

-A simple server-side rendered React App.
+A simple server-side rendered React App for latest movie's trailers, based on the data from BookMyShow's API.

 ## Available Scripts